prototypefund/Digital_Bargeld-docs/design-documents/005-wallet-backup-sync.rst

 * set of coins together with coin history and blinding secret (both for normal withdrawal and refresh) and coin source info (refresh operation, tip, reserve)
 * set of purchases (contract terms, applied refunds, ...)
+* assignment of coins to their "primary wallet"

 (Some of these might be further split up to allow more efficient updates.)